LawrenceHunt/InstaBLAM/README.md

 As a comic fan
 So I can interact with images and see what I've liked I'd like to be able to Like images

+As a comic fan
+So I can manipulate my images
+I'd like to be able to add a filter when I upload